Martial Law: Rules and Restrictions

 Information on awareness of the enemy, tactics of their actions, and the location of important military facilities.

-Here are some general tips for covering events in Ukraine during martial law:
+general tips for covering events in Ukraine during martial law:

 • Do not report that there is no air defense in a particular area of the frontline;